-Toll bills are received by drivers who use Central Texas toll roads without having a TxTag, TollTag, EZ TAG, K-Tag, Pikepass or BancPass account.
+Toll bills are received by drivers who use Central Texas toll roads without an active electronic tag.
 Failure to pay a toll bill can result in additional fees and criminal charges.

 Pay By Mail customers have 30 days to pay their bill either in person, via check, online or over the phone.

 Cashless (or all-electronic) toll collection has been implemented on toll roads throughout Central Texas.
 Cashless toll collection is more cost effective, improves safety, speeds up traffic, reduces vehicle emissions, and conserves fuel by eliminating the need to stop and pay a toll.
 It also makes the toll you pay cheaper.
-Although cash payment at toll booths on the roadway is not offered, customers who prefer to pat their tolls in cash can still do so in the following ways:
+Although cash payment at toll booths on the roadway is not offered, customers who prefer to pay their tolls in cash can still do so in the following ways:

 - Pay your Pay By Mail toll bills in person at any ACE Cash Express store location nationwide.
 Click here to find the store nearest you.

-- Fund your TxTag account in person at the TxTag Customer Service Center, located at 12719 Burnet Road, Austin, TX 78727 or 2420 Ridgepoint Drive, Austin, TX, 78754.
+- Fund your TxTag account in person at one of the TxTag Customer Service Centers, located at 12719 Burnet Road, Austin, TX 78727 or 2420 Ridgepoint Drive, Austin, TX, 78754.

-Southwest Credit Systems (SWC) is a collection agency for the Mobility Authority for transactions that took place on or before 11/17/2018.
-SWC can assist you with questions related to your toll bill or Notice of Toll Violation and can process your payment.
-Contact SWC at 877-936-5684 or visit their website at: www.swcpayonline.com
+Southwest Credit Systems (SWC) is a collection agency for the Mobility Authority.
+They are responsible for collecting against outstanding invoices that have remained unpaid after one year.
+SWC can assist you with questions related to your past due toll invoices and can process your payment.
+Contact SWC at 877-936-5684 or visit their website at: www.swcconsumer.com